Exploring the magnetic field of the ultraluminous X-ray pulsar NGC 4631 X-8: Magnetic field calculation

 where $\dot{M}_{18}$, $M_{1.4}$ and $\mu_{30}$ are in units of $10^{18}~\rm g\,s^{-1}$, $1.4~\rm M_{\odot}$, and $10^{30}~\rm G\,cm^{3}$ respectively.

 The spin-up of neutron stars during outbursts can be ascribed to the torque applied by the angular momentum imparted by the accreted matter from the companion star and the magnetic coupling between the neutron star and the inner region of the accretion disc \citep{ghosh1979accretion}.
 The spin change in the neutron star due to magnetic torques is dependent on the fastness parameter $\omega_{\rm s}=\Omega_{NS}/\Omega(r_{\rm m})$ where $\Omega_{NS}$, and $\Omega(r_{\rm m})$ are the angular velocity of the neutron star, and the Keplerian angular velocity at the magnetospheric radius, respectively.
-For $\omega_{\rm s} < 1$, the neutron star is spun-up by the accreted matter, while for $\omega_{\rm s} > 1$ the neutron star is spun down due to the magnetic interaction between the disc and the neutron star.
+For $\omega_{\rm s} < 1$, the neutron star is spun-up by both the accreted matter and the magnetic interaction between the disc and the neutron star, while for $\omega_{\rm s} > 1$ the neutron star is spun down due to the magnetic interaction between the disc and the neutron star.
 Ignoring the contribution of the magnetic torque we obtain \citep{chen2017constraining,chandra2026},